dirigiblelabs/curriculum-2018/VasilBalezdrov/HW3_81351_Perspective.md

 &emsp;1.2.3 The file/files must appear in the "Upload Queue" section.</br>

 **1.3.Additional Options (Optional)** </br>
 &emsp;If you want to unzip archives on upload Check the corresponding checkbox at the bottom of the "Upload files" section.
-The same &emsp applies if you want to overwrite existing files with the same name.</br>
+The same applies if you want to overwrite existing files with the same name.</br>

 ![Image of the "Upload files" section in the Documents Perspective of Eclipse Dirigable](https://i.gyazo.com/a8865dfb36eb6e667e4173a297f58c54.png)